 If you choose not to join a Competent Persons scheme you will need to notify the local Building Control

 Certificates are normally valid for 5 years.
-On expiry, candidates are eligible to take reassessment.
+Candidates are eligible for reassessment within 12 months of expiry.
 Previous certificates must be presented to the assessment centre as evidence of holding the initial qualification.

 This course is for plumbing and heating engineers who want to install Domestic Hot Water Storage Systems, and will demonstrate their competence so they can either join a Competent Persons’ Scheme allowing the self-certification of installations, or to notify the local Building Control department prior to commencing work.